Foreign cemeteries in Japan: Hakodate

 The Hakodate Foreign Cemetery, located in the Motomachi district, is just below Mt.
 Hakodate and over the coastal beach.
 The cemetery is divided into national and cultural sections; different local associations are responsible for the maintenance of each section.
 All graves face the ocean.
 They include the graves of two mariners from the fleet of Commodore Matthew Calbraith Perry.

 Kobe

 Kobe originally had two foreign cemeteries.
 One, Onohama, located in the foreign settlement, the other located in Kasugano.

 In the early 1950s, the Kobe City Government began relocating all foreigners' graves to a new Foreigners' Cemetery, the Kobe Municipal Foreign Cemetery (神戸市立外国人墓地), in Futatabi Park in the hills high above the city.
 This was completed in 1962.

-Mount Futatabi, in a pleasant woodland location, has the graves of many long-term residents, including Alexander Cameron Sim.
+Mount Futatabi, in a woodland location, has the graves of many long-term residents, including Alexander Cameron Sim.
 James Joseph Enslie a long serving British Consular Officer in Kobe has a large grave in the cemetery.

 George French, the Chief Justice of the British Supreme Court for China and Japan was buried in Onohama in 1881.